 Today, the path that mules used to use to tow boats up the historic Ohio & Erie Canal in the 1800s has been turned into a multi-purpose hiking and biking trail.

 The Towpath Trail is one of my favorite places for a bike ride, since it's mostly paved, mostly flat, and so very scenic.
-Elliot and I like to start in Peninsula for many of our rides since there are some shops and restaurants near the trailhead.
+Elliot and I like to start in Peninsula for many of our rides since there are some shops and restaurants (shoutout to Winking Lizard!) near the trailhead.